How to Evaluate Threat Intelligence Providers & Business Solutions

 If only we could predict the future, it would be far less difficult to plan for it.

-When it comes to emergency preparedness, speed is everything.
+When it comes to emergency response, speed is everything.
 How quickly can you identify potential threats?
 How quickly can you initiate a crisis communication plan?
-How fast is your response?
+How fast is your response that ensures your people’s safety?

-While there are many ways organizations can improve emergency preparedness —from developing comprehensive preparedness plans to regularly conducting tabletop exercises—the world’s most resilient organizations are constantly looking for ways to accelerate how they detect, validate, and respond to any threat to their people or business.
+While there are many ways organizations can improve emergency preparedness—from updating comprehensive preparedness plans to regularly conducting tabletop exercises—the world’s most resilient organizations are constantly looking for ways to accelerate how they detect, validate, and respond to any threat to their people or business.

-Threat intelligence, also referred to as “risk monitoring” or “risk intelligence,” broadly encompasses the practice of using available data sources to detect, mitigate, and respond to threats and unfolding events with the potential to impact employee safety or disrupt normal business operations.
+Threat intelligence, also referred to as “risk monitoring” or “risk intelligence,” broadly encompasses the practice of using available threat data sources to detect, mitigate, and respond to emerging threats and unfolding events with the potential to impact employee safety or disrupt normal business operations.
+The best way to understand your organization’s specific risks is to run a threat assessment.
+This exercise will give you an idea of the specific risks you need to prepare for.

-Even as remote worker safety is of increasing importance, distributed organizations must account for a wide range of risks that impact facility security and protection—whether they have a single office or a global multi-location business.
+Ensuring safety for your on-premises employees is a clear requirement, but threat protection also extends to any sites where workers are, including remote workers and those traveling off-site.
+Organizations must account for a wide range of risks that impact facility security and protection—whether they have a single office or a global multi-location business.
 Examples include:

 - Workplace fires: According to data from the National Fire Protection Association (NFPA), a fire is reported somewhere in the U.S. every 24 seconds.
 Of these incidents, approximately one-third of fires occur in or around structures, accounting for significant loss of life and property damages in excess of $12 billion annually.

-- Civil Unrest & Public Demonstrations: Between 2011-2018, the number of public demonstrations and reports of civil unrest globally doubled, with more than 4,700 non-violent protests and 2,200 riots reported in 2018 alone.
+- Civil unrest and public demonstrations: Between 2011–2018, the global number of public demonstrations and reports of civil unrest doubled, with more than 4,700 non-violent protests and 2,200 riots reported in 2018 alone.
+And these incidents have only increased since the pandemic.

-- Infectious Diseases & Outbreaks: While the COVID-19 pandemic brought into focus just how disruptive contagious diseases can be to organizations worldwide, it is just the latest example of why pandemic preparedness is essential.
+- Infectious diseases and outbreaks: While the COVID-19 pandemic brought into focus just how disruptive contagious diseases can be to organizations worldwide, it is just the latest example of why pandemic preparedness is essential.
 As employers and employees alike grow accustomed to the increased risk of airborne illnesses, the ability to rapidly spot potential outbreaks and high-risk areas will continue to grow in importance.

-- Environmental Hazards: From chemical spills and dangerous materials to poor air quality, employers must continually monitor employees’ working conditions to reduce their exposure to potential hazards.
-The World Health Organization estimates that air pollution causes more than seven million deaths globally every year, with approximately 90 percent of people regularly breathing air that exceeds WHO guidelines for acceptable pollutant levels.
-As the world’s population grows, health experts anticipate a higher risk to anyone working in locations prone to smog and other air quality hazards.
+- Environmental hazards: From chemical spills and dangerous materials to poor air quality, employers must continually monitor employees’ working conditions to reduce their exposure to potential hazards.
+The World Health Organization estimates that air pollution causes more than 7 million deaths every year worldwide—with approximately 90% of people regularly breathing air that exceeds WHO guidelines for acceptable pollutant levels.
+As the world’s population grows, health experts anticipate a higher risk to anyone working in locations prone to smog and other air-quality hazards.

 Severe weather poses an ongoing risk to businesses of all sizes—no matter the industry or location.
-With a modern threat intelligence solution, business continuity, HR, IT, facility leaders, and others can quickly see when and where significant weather events are happening.
-For coastal businesses, threat intelligence may be used as part of hurricane preparedness.
+And this risk is growing.
+Weather-related disasters have increased five-fold in the last 50 years.
+With a modern threat intelligence solution, business continuity, HR, IT, facility, and other leaders can quickly see when and where significant weather events are happening.
+For coastal businesses, threat intel may be used as part of hurricane preparedness.
 Similarly, companies with employees and facilities in the Great Plains may use threat intelligence to initiate emergency communications to employees about tornado warnings, high winds, or other dangerous conditions.

-While weather-related information is widely available from sources like the National Weather Service, the National Oceanic and Atmospheric Administration (NOAA), and countless private storm tracking services, enterprise threat intelligence solutions take this a step further by providing a longer-term view of emerging weather, often providing several days advance warning on large storm systems.
-Additionally, by connecting weather information to the location data, these solutions can pinpoint potential risks, such as the number of impacted employees and facilities within the forecast area so that businesses can make informed decisions about safety precautions or work shortages.
+While weather-related information is widely available from sources like the National Weather Service, the National Oceanic and Atmospheric Administration (NOAA), and countless private storm-tracking services, enterprise threat intelligence platforms take this a step further by providing a longer-term view of emerging weather, often providing several days advance warning on large storm systems.
+Additionally, by connecting weather information to real-time location data, these solutions can pinpoint potential risks—such as the number of impacted employees and facilities within the forecast area—so that businesses can make informed decisions about safety precautions or work shortages.

-For that reason, purpose-built threat intelligence solutions are rapidly becoming the preferred option for businesses that want to improve situational awareness and accelerate their emergency response.
+For that reason, purpose-built security tools like threat intelligence solutions are rapidly becoming the preferred option for businesses that want to improve their safety workflows, increase situational intelligence, and accelerate their emergency response.

 Here are a few key benefits of using a third-party threat intelligence solution: